-Y may be any array.
-X may be any vector.
-R is a simple integer array with the same shape as Y identifying where elements of Y are first found in X. If an element of Y cannot be found in X, then the corresponding element of R will be $\Box IO+\rho X$.
+If X is a vector, the result R is a simple integer array with the same shape as Y identifying where elements of Y are first found in X. If an element of Y cannot be found in X, then the corresponding element of R will be $\Box IO+ \neg \rho X$.